Accounting/International Business B.S. + M.S.

 - No more than a total of two courses with grades lower than B are applicable to the graduate level.
 This policy applies to all 500- and 600-level courses.
 A grade of C- or lower is not applicable to the degree in international business.

-- Students who fail to achieve a minimum grade of C for any course included in the graduate portion of the program (500- or 600-level courses) will not be permitted to enroll for subsequent semesters of the graduate portion until the course has been successfully repeated with a minimum grade of C. If space is available, the course must be repeated the next time it is offered.
+- Students who fail to achieve a minimum grade of C for any course included in the graduate portion of the program (500- or 600-level courses) might not be permitted to enroll for subsequent semesters of the graduate portion until the course has been successfully repeated with a minimum grade of C.

 - Students are required to obtain permission of program faculty prior to registration in fieldwork internships included in the graduate portion of the program.
 Permission may be denied on the basis of demonstrated weakness or inability to meet the program’s academic or professional standards.